Tragedy, Fate and Nemesis

 Let us consider an aspect that has sometimes been called the 'Devil' in modern times

-but which the ancient Greeks called, Nemesis.
+but which the ancient Greeks called, the goddess Nemesis.

 No disgrace comes alone.
 Some meet resistance in whatever they do;